adenueltech/StarkQuest/README.md

-# StarkQuest - Decentralized Bounty Platform
+# StarkEarn - Decentralized Bounty Platform

-StarkQuest is a decentralized bounty platform built on StarkNet that connects project creators with skilled developers, designers, and other contributors.
+StarkEarn is a decentralized bounty platform built on StarkNet that connects project creators with skilled developers, designers, and other contributors.
 This repository contains the frontend implementation of the platform.

 ## Table of Contents